-For purposes of Title IV HEA programs, the institution's definition of a quarter credit is described on Page 89 of this catalog
+For purposes of Title IV HEA programs, the institution's definition of a quarter credit is described in the 'Academic Information' section of this catalog.

 Veterans Assistance and Loans (VA)

 Veterans, active duty service persons, reservists or otherwise eligible members (such as spouses and dependents) may be eligible to qualify for various VA educational assistance programs.
 Eligibility criteria for military educational assistance and benefits vary by state and school.
 Applicants must first check with the Veterans Affairs Administration Office to see if they qualify for benefits.